-On the occasion of its launch, the book's authors, Greg Berman, the director of the Center for Court Innovation, and Julian Adler, our director of policy and research, sat down with Matthew Watkins to talk about the reforms they're advocating.
+On the occasion of its launch, the book's authors, Greg Berman, the director of the Center for Court Innovation, and Julian Adler, our director of policy and research, sat down with New Thinking host Matt Watkins to talk about the reforms they're advocating.
 Among the topics they discuss: the value of incremental change and transforming systems from within; rethinking the justice system's response to violence; the debate over the future of New York City's Rikers Island jail facility; and the role of love in criminal justice reform.

 The following is a transcript of the podcast:

 MATTHEW WATKINS: Hi, I'm Matthew Watkins, and you're listening to the New Thinking podcast from the Center for Court Innovation.
 It's a special episode today as we celebrate the release of a new book by two members of the Center for Court Innovation family.
 Start Here: A Roadmap to Reducing Mass Incarceration has just been published by the New Press.
 Joining me are its co-authors, Greg Berman, our director, and Julian Adler, our director of policy and research.